hahahahaman/err/README.md

 ### Example

-Currently an Opengl window can be opened like this:
+Currently an Opengl window can be opened with this:

 ```lisp
 (defun initialize ())